spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates that the user and their applications are consuming a large amount of CPU resources.

-**Resolving high CPU Consumption %:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High CPU Consumption %:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and if there is a recurring pattern.
 Additionally, you can shadow the user session, terminate processes from Spot PC or connect to the VM to resolve issues as an admin.

 #### Memory Consumption %:
 Description: Indicates the user’s average % consumption for the period indicated.
 The default time interval displayed is the last 3 hours, with data provided for every minute.